zchking/docs/pages/katalon-studio/tutorials/viewing_test_suite_reports.md

 permalink: katalon-studio/tutorials/viewing_test_suite_reports.html
 description: "This guide will give you an overview of test suite reports and related supported basic functions when testing with Katalon Studio."
 ---
 Katalon Studio is designed to ease many challenges that manual testers are facing.
 In a large project, there may be hundreds or even thousands of test cases and test executions.
-Test suite reports produced by Katalon Studio allow users to monitor their test status and have a better understanding of their project’s test coverage.
+Test suite reports produced by Katalon Studio allow users to monitor their test status and have a better understanding of their project's test coverage.
 This guide will give you an overview of reports and related supported basic functions.

 Once a test suite finishes its execution, a historical report is automatically generated and stored in the Reports section of Tests Explorer.
 Test suite execution reports are placed in chronological order with the most recent one on top.